evoldoers/biomake/README.md

 - It tries to match the target name `T` to one of the target names in `R`
 - It tests whether the Prolog _target goal_ (if there is one) is satisfied
 - It checks whether there is a _theoretical path_ to all the dependencies.
 A theoretical path to a dependency `D` exists if either of the following is true:
-    - There is a rule that could be used to build `D`, the target goal for that rule is satisfied, and there is a theoretical path to all its dependencies;
+    - There is a rule that could be used to build `D`, the target goal for that rule is satisfied, and there is a theoretical path to all the dependencies of that rule;
-    - File `D` already exists, and the only rules available to rebuild `D` are wildcard (pattern) rules.
+    - File `D` already exists, and the only rules available to rebuild `D` are wildcard (pattern) rules; that is, there are no rules that _explicitly and uniquely_ rebuild `D`.
 - It attempts to build all the dependencies
 - It tests whether the Prolog _dependents goal_ (if there is one) is satisfied
 - It tests whether the target is stale by looking at the file timestamps or (if using MD5) the MD5 checksums